xhuanl/UnicornTracking/README.md

 Search.java:

-    This class parses the input file, creates points and calculate the distances.
+    This class parses the input file, creates points and calculates the distances.
 The distance of a new point is compared with the distances of the existing points in the array.
-If the distance of the new point is less the any point, the new point will be added and the existing point with the highest distance will be removed.
+If the distance of the new point is less the a point, the new point will be added and the existing point with the longest distance will be removed.

 build.xml: